 Tip: make sure that the link points directly to your schools Ofsted report rather than the search page.

-Now, there is no getting away from the fact that the simple requirement is to publish your report on your school website.
-But, that is just a little bit dull and boring!
+Now, there is no getting away from the fact that this simple requirement is just to publish your report on your school's website.
+That's a little bit dull and boring don't you think?
 In this blog, we'll take a look at how you can really go above and beyond with this requirement.

-First and foremost make sure you embed your most recent Ofsted report on your website.
+First and foremost make sure you embed the most recent Ofsted report on your website.
 If you're a Schudio client you have that facility built into the software by using document groups.
-If you're not a client give some thought to how you display your report best on your website.
+If you're not a client give some thought as to how you can best display your report.

 Make your Ofsted report available!

 There is no right or wrong way of making your report available to parents.
 Of course, you must publish it on your website but you don't need to provide them with a paper copy.
 Why wouldn't you though?
 This is all about going above and beyond so you stand out.
 You may wish to leave a paper copy in the school office should parents wish to read it.

 Another way to go above and beyond with this would be to add a note next to your report on your website that paper copies can be given to parents upon request.
 Many schools will email a copy of the report to parents.
 With this, you may wish to write a covering letter highlighting key parts of the report and expressing your thoughts around the report.
 Highlight the areas which you are most proud of.

 A final way to stand out with your Ofsted report is to make it accessible to everyone.
 Make sure people have the option to read it on your website, the option to download and the option to view it on the Ofsted website.
 This gives people the option as to how they want to view the report.